Measuring Platform Success: Metrics for Your IDP

 - Developer Productivity & Satisfaction:

-- Developer Satisfaction Surveys (e.g., NPS for the platform): Direct feedback from developers on usability and effectiveness.
+- Developer Satisfaction Surveys (NPS for the platform): Direct feedback from developers.

-- Time to "Hello World" for new developers: How quickly can a new team member get a service running?
+- Time to "Hello World" for new developers: How quickly can a new team member get productive?

-- Reduction in manual toil: Time saved by developers due to automation provided by the platform.
+- Reduction in manual toil: Time saved by developers due to automation.

 - Operational Efficiency & Reliability:

-- Change Failure Rate: Percentage of deployments causing a failure in production.
+- Change Failure Rate: Percentage of deployments causing a failure.

-- Mean Time to Recovery (MTTR): How quickly can service be restored after a failure?
+- Mean Time to Recovery (MTTR): How quickly can service be restored?

-- Platform Uptime & Reliability: Availability of the IDP itself and the services it manages.
+- Platform Uptime & Reliability: Availability of the IDP and services.

-- Resource Utilization & Cost Savings: Efficiency in using underlying infrastructure resources.
+- Resource Utilization & Cost Savings: Efficiency in using infrastructure.

-- Compliance and Security Posture: Adherence to security policies and reduction in vulnerabilities through standardized tooling.
+- Compliance and Security Posture: Adherence to policies and vulnerability reduction.

 - Business Impact: